chobyong/network_check/README.md

-# network_check
+# purpose of this one
-check network connectivity and restart or reboot
+- check network connectivity and restart LTE modem, if it does not fix, will reload Linux node,
+- LTE modem once in a while gets stuck